Battle of Mont Sorrel: Attack, 9–14 June

 The following morning, the Germans were subjected to an additional 45 minutes of heavy artillery bombardment before the Canadians advanced behind a smoke screen.
 The Germans are believed to have been taken largely by surprise as they offered little resistance and the Canadians were able to take approximately 200 prisoners.
 With the exception of the trenches at Hooge, the Germans fell back to their original lines and in a little over an hour the assault was over.
 On 14 June, the Germans launched two counterattacks which were repulsed, after which they advanced their trench to within 150 m of the Canadians but made no further assaults.

+Weather

+The attack was made in heavy rain, and consequent mud.

 Aftermath

 Subsequent operations

 The Canadian Corps remained in the Ypres Salient conducting an active defence until the beginning of September, when the corps was transferred to the Somme.
 In the aftermath of the battle and in the wake of the death of Mercer, the Canadian Corps commander, Julian Byng, was forced to address the politically sensitive topic of appointing a new 3rd Canadian Division commander.
 Sam Hughes, the Canadian Minister of Militia and Defence, telegraphed Byng and insisted that his son, 1st Canadian Brigade commander, Brigadier-General Garnet Hughes, be given command.
 To the fury of the minister, Byng instead promoted the 2nd Canadian Brigade commander, Brigadier-General Louis Lipsett, a highly regarded pre-war British regular, to the post.
 The minister protested and confronted Byng in August 1916 but he did not relent, insisting that "he had nothing against Garnet Hughes there was simply a better man for the post".
 The change in command between Lieutenant-General Edwin Alderson and Julian Byng was used to make more changes.
 Much to the displeasure of Hughes and the delight of the Canadian troops, the unreliable Canadian Ross Rifle began to be replaced with the British Lee–Enfield and the Colt machine gun with the Vickers and Lewis machine guns.